simon-javier/backup-manuscript-thesis/main.typ

 ==== Machine Learning
 According to #cite(<geeksforgeeks-2025a>), machine learning is a branch of artificial intelligence that enables algorithms to uncover hidden patterns within datasets.
 It allows them to predict new, similar data without explicit programming for each task.

 In this study, the researchers utilized machine learning to detect subtle to distinct nail changes.
-These nail features, such as discoloration for blue finger (Cyanosis) and shape abnormalities for clubbing, can be difficult to interpret using rule-based methods or traditional programming techniques.
+These nail features, such as discoloration for blue nails and shape abnormalities for clubbing, can be difficult to interpret using rule-based methods or traditional programming techniques.
 By using machine learning, particularly deep learning models, the system can learn to recognize patterns in nail images without explicitly programming what each nail feature would look like.

 #figure(image("img/machine-learning-geek-for-geeks.png"), caption: flex-caption(
   [Machine Learning #cite(<geeksforgeeks-2025a>, form: "normal")],